 What Items are Recyclable?

 Materials that can be recycled and how to recycle them vary by municipality and state.
-It is thus very important to understand and research what can be recycled in your area and how.
-For example, some products or items can be recycled through curbside recycling programs, while others need to be taken to a recycling facility or drop-off center.
+It is thus essential to understand and research what can be recycled in your area and how.
+For example, some products or items can be recycled through curbside recycling programs, while others must be taken to a recycling facility or drop-off center.

 Curbside Recycling Programs